New Policy Library

 i. of the student’s right to a support person:

-iii. that they may seek independent advice from the Student Union Advocacy Service.
+iii. that they are encouraged to seek independent advice from the Student Union Advocacy Service.

-5.10.
-If a student wishes to take up any of the opportunities set out in the allegation notice the student must notify the secretary of the discipline committee in writing accordingly within 5 University business days after receipt or deemed receipt of the allegation notice.
+5.14.
+If a student wishes to take up any of the opportunities set out in the allegation notice the student must notify the secretary of the discipline committee in writing accordingly within five University business days after receipt or deemed receipt of the allegation notice.

-5.11.
-Within 10 University business days of receipt of the allegation notice detailed in section 5.9, the committee secretary must inform the student of the names of the members of the discipline committee that will hear the allegation of misconduct.
+5.15.
+Within 10 University business days of receipt of the allegation notice detailed in section 5.13, the committee secretary must inform the student of the names of the members of the discipline committee who will hear the allegation of misconduct.

-5.12.
-If no notice requiring a hearing is given by the student, or if the student declines to attend the hearing, the committee will proceed to consider the allegation, including the conduct of a hearing if deemed necessary or appropriate by the committee, in the absence of the student.
+5.16.
+If no notice requiring a hearing is given by the student, or if the student declines to attend the hearing, the committee will proceed to consider the allegation, including the conduct of a hearing in the absence of the student if deemed necessary or appropriate by the committee.

 Convening the student discipline committee

-5.14.
+5.18.
 The committee must give the student the opportunity to be heard as notified by the student.
-If the student requires a hearing, they must be given at least 5 University business days’ notice of the time and, where the hearing is conducted in person, the place, or where the hearing is to be conducted online, the method and/or technology to be used.
+If the student requires a hearing, they must be given at least five University business days’ notice of the time and, where the hearing is conducted in person, the place, or where the hearing is to be conducted online, the method and/or technology to be used.

-5.15.
-Any additional documents relating to the alleged student general misconduct that could not be provided with the allegation notice must be received by the student no less than 5 University business days prior to the committee meeting.
-This includes a summary report if an investigation has been undertaken in accordance with 5.8A.
-Otherwise the committee cannot consider these documents.
+5.19.
+Any additional documents relevant to the alleged student general misconduct that could not be provided with the allegation notice must be received by the student no less than five University business days prior to the committee meeting.
+This includes a summary report if an investigation has been undertaken in accordance with 5.12.
+Otherwise, the committee cannot consider these documents.

 Composition of the student discipline committee